ckeditor/ckeditor4/tests/plugins/colorbutton/manual/htmlcomments.md

 ### Actual

-Content gets Bold but a js error is thrown.
+Content gets bolded but a js error is thrown.

 ### Notes

-[Edge will throw `Premission denied` exception](https://github.com/ckeditor/ckeditor-dev/issues/2035), this particular error is not related to this test.
+[Edge will throw `Permission denied` exception](https://github.com/ckeditor/ckeditor-dev/issues/2035), this particular error is not related to this test.